 Boxman: sits at the center of the layout and drops all currency into the money box.
 He directs the game and watches everything.

 Dealers: stand on each side of the boxman.
 It is the dealer who pays off the winning wagers and collects the player's losses.
-Dealers also make change when you play.
+Dealers also may change when you play.

 Stickman: stands in the center of the player's side of the table.
 He's responsible for handling the dice and all the Proposition Bets.